What are five whys?

 The problem-solving process starts with establishing rapport with the problem and familiarizing oneself with the product and the affected parts.

 One of the team members acts as a facilitator.
 That is to ensure that the group is focused on the problem and works to find the solution.

 You must write a problem statement to understand the problem and define the issue so that everyone agrees.

 The second step starts with asking the first-why question – ‘Why has the problem occurred?’
 For instance, “Why don’t we make sales?”

-This step requires to ask the other four whys and find each of their answers.
-Considering the same example of the first-why, here is how the other four why’s can be formed.
+This step requires asking the other four whys and finding their answers.
+Considering the same example of the first-why, here is how the other four why’s can form.